In this article

 Key components of an itemized receipt

-To better understand what makes a receipt "itemized," let's look at the key information it contains:
+To better understand what makes a receipt itemized, let's look at the key information it contains:

-• Unit price of each item
+• Item details: Description, quantity, and unit price of each item you purchased

-• Grand total amount paid
+• Grand total: The total amount you paid

 Why are itemized receipts important?